 In Japan, burdock plants are used as food.
 Known as gobo, roots are eaten fresh or cooked.
 The young, tender leaves are cooked like any other vegetable green.
 The stalks, which taste like asparagus, are eaten raw, boiled, or candied with sugar.
 Visit Korean Bapsang for an easy Braised Burdock Root recipe.

 Burdock fruits are also known as cockle burrs.
 These burrs are what led to the development of Velcro in the 1950’s.

 Burdock plants can grow up to eight feet tall although the average height is three to four feet.
 The root can reach depths of three feet making harvest difficult.
 Burdock is considered a weed by many people but herbalists have long recognized its medicinal uses.

-Burdock root is not easy to harvest.
-Herbalists have to dig deep to get the root out of the ground.
+Herbalists have to dig deep to get burdock root out of the ground.
 Once harvested the root should be washed, dried, and stored for winter use.